Rutger0000/predicting-sampling-advantage-ising-machines-quantum-simulations/README.md

     ├── __init__.py
     ├── isingweights.py                     <- Converts the weights of the RBM to the exchange matrix and bias vector of the Ising model
     ├── config.py
+    ├── autocorrelation
+    │   └── autocorrelation.py              <- Code for calculating the autocorrelation time
     ├── julia
     │   ├── gibbs
     |   |   ├── example.jl                        <- Example of how to use the chromatic Gibbs sampling code to sample from the Ising model and measure the variational energy.